Job increase hits 22-year high of 930,000 in May

 But the Supplementary Index III for Employment, another data held by Statistics Korea, showed that the de facto jobless rate came to 10.7 percent, with the number of underemployed or unemployed reaching 3.31 million in the nation.

-By Kim Yon-se (kys@heraldcorp.com)
+By Kim Yon-se (kys@heraldcorp.com